-The new Volkswagen SUV will sit on Volkswagen Group’s MQB platform that also underpins the Tiguan SUV.
-Unlike the concept that features a 3D radiator grille designed with large honeycomb shaped openings, the production-ready VW T-ROC will feature a large hexagonal grille with chrome slats, flanked by large headlamps with LED daytime running lights (DRLs).
-Its wider air-dams gets honeycomb mesh design while the bumper gets horizontally positioned fog lamps.
+As mentioned above, the new Volkswagen SUV is based on Volkswagen Group’s MQB platform that also underpins the Tiguan SUV.
+Unlike the concept that features a 3D radiator grille designed with large honeycomb shaped openings, the production-ready VW T-ROC sports a large hexagonal grille with chrome slats, flanked by thin headlamps with LED daytime running lights (DRLs).
+Interestingly, the LED daytime running lamps and cornering lights are positioned on the lower bumper.
+The DRLs also work as indicators, as it changes to an orange shade when the turn signals are in operations.
+The wider air-dams gets honeycomb mesh design and the bumper gets horizontally positioned fog lamps.
 The muscular wheel arches accentuate its sporty side profile sharing resemblance to the Audi Q2.
 While the latter one has a coupe-line profile, the former features a fixed flatter roof.

-The SUV gets aggressive creases running across the length.
+The SUV features aggressive creases running across the length.
+There is a swage line that runs back above the door handles and a chrome trim element that extends from the A-pillar over the entire side of the roof and merges into the base on the wide C-pillars.
+The vehicle also gets two-tone paint scheme, with contrasting colour offered on the roof section, A-pillars and exterior mirror housing.
 The concept showcased was a 2-door SUV featuring large windscreen, large roof spoiler and rear windscreen.
 There is an aluminium strip on the C-pillars, which add to its styling.
 Carrying a roof mounted spoiler, nicely designed LED tail-lamps and aggressive bumper, the rear profile of the SUV looks sporty.
 The concept model was equipped with three-dimensional LED lights and high gloss black boot lid and rear spoiler.
 It also gets “Cool Granite” plastic cladding adding more to its sporty character.
 Read – Volkswagen T-Cross Breeze Compact SUV Is Coming To India

-Proportionally, the new Volkswagen SUV will be equivalent to the Audi Q2 that measures 4191mm in length, 1794mm in width and 1508mm in height with a wheelbase of 2601mm.
-Though, the concept version of the VW T-ROC was 4,179mm long, 1,831mm wide and 1,501mm tall.
-Based on the modular Transverse Matrix platform, the SUV will weigh around 1,420kg.
+Proportionally, the new Volkswagen SUV is slightly longer than the Audi Q2 that measures 4191mm in length, 1794mm in width and 1508mm in height with a wheelbase of 2601mm.
+It measures 4,234mm in length, 1,819mm in width and 1,573mm in height, and has a wheelbase of 2,603mm.
+As a reminder, the concept version of the VW T-ROC was 4,179mm long, 1,831mm wide and 1,501mm tall.
+Based on the modular Transverse Matrix platform, the SUV offers 445-litres of boot space.
+The luggage carrying capacity can be further extended to 1,290-litres by folding the rear seat.
 Read- Volkswagen Atlas 7-Seater SUV Unveiled

-While the T-ROC concept was a 4-seater, the production version will have a 5-seats configuration.
-Most of the interior design elements will be carried over from the Golf hatchback.
-The compact SUV will come with a floating dashboard, fully digital instrument console and a 9.2-inch touchscreen infotainment system with voice and gesture control.
-Features such a multi-functional steering wheel, leather seats, automatic climate control and rear AC vents will also be on offer.
+While the T-ROC concept was a 4-seater, the production version comes with a 5-seat configuration.
+Most of the interior design elements and features are carried over from the Golf hatchback.
+The compact SUV comes equipped with a floating dashboard, which is similar to its hatchback sibling.
+However, the dashboard gets new coloured trims to give it a refreshing look.
+It sports Volkswagen’s new 11.3-inch active info display digital instrument pack and an 8.0-inch touchscreen infotainment system with gesture control.
+This system is compatible with Android Auto, Apple CarPlay and MirrorLink.
+Adding to it, the SUV has an inductive smartphone charge plate and a 300-watt, eight-channel Bose sound system.
+Other key features include a multi-functional steering wheel, leather seats, automatic climate control and rear AC vents, etc.